Georgia Plastic Surgery Malpractice Attorneys

 Plastic surgery grows in popularity every year, and many people in and around Georgia have undergone cosmetic procedures.
 When performed responsibly, well-established cosmetic procedures possess impressive safety records.

 However, plastic surgeons are held to the same standards of care as traditional physicians.
 And that means they can be held liable for medical malpractice if they violate a standard of care and hurt an innocent patient.

 Our firm stands ready to help if you were hurt by a surgical error during a cosmetic procedure.

-If you suffered an injury as a result of medical malpractice in the Atlanta, Georgia area and you need an experienced lawyer, please call Lourie, Chance, Forlines, Carter & King, PC today at 404-760-7400 for a free consultation.
+If you suffered an injury as a result of medical malpractice all over Georgia and you need an experienced plastic surgery malpractice lawyer, please call Lourie, Chance, Forlines, Carter & King, PC today at 404-760-7400 for a free consultation.

 EXAMPLES OF MEDICAL MALPRACTICE IN PLASTIC SURGERY

 Every surgery carries with it certain risks.
 And the law has long recognized that a tragedy can occur without a medical professional committing malpractice.

 But medical professionals are expected to adhere to accepted standards of care, whether they’re performing a life-saving operation or cosmetic surgery.
 Distinguishing between a tragic outcome and actionable medical malpractice requires a lawyer with ample experience in the field, and that’s what we bring to the table.

 In the case of plastic surgery malpractice, common issues include: